ay3xqa/api-smart-query/frontend/CHAT_FEATURE.md

 - `src/components/ui/textarea.tsx` - Textarea component

 ### State Management
-- `activeTab`: Controls which tab is currently visible
+- `activeTab`: Controls which tab is currently visible (upload or chat)
-- `currentApiId`: Stores the ID of the uploaded API
+- `currentApiId`: Stores the ID of the last uploaded API
+- `apis`: Array of all available APIs fetched from the backend
+- `selectedApiId`: The currently selected API for chatting
 - `messages`: Array of chat messages (user and assistant)
 - `isLoading`: Indicates when waiting for AI response
+- `loadingApis`: Indicates when fetching the list of APIs

 ## Color Scheme